pddasig/Machine-Learning-Competition-2023/README.md

 <!--
 - <a>Call for Registration </a>
 - <a>Sponsoring Opportunities</a>
-- <a>Contest Committee</a>
 - <a>Description</a>
 - <a>Evaluation</a>
 - <a>Timeline</a>
 - <a>Competition Rules</a>
+- <a>Contest Committee</a>
  -->

 ### <a>Call for Registration</a>
 Dear petrophysics and data science enthusiasts,

-We are thrilled to announce our upcoming "Automatic Well-Log Depth Shift with Data-Driven Methods" machine learning competition, designed to challenge participants to develop innovative solutions for the critical task of depth-shift correction in well logs.
+We are thrilled to announce our upcoming **Automatic Well-Log Depth Shift with Data-Driven Methods** machine learning competition, designed to challenge participants to develop innovative solutions for the critical task of depth-shift correction in well logs.

 Well logs are crucial data sources for the oil and gas industry, providing critical information about subsurface formations and geological properties.
 However, the data collected through well logs can often be affected by borehole environments, such as the sticking and slipping of logging tools, resulting in inaccurate and unreliable results.
 Mannual depth shift of well logs is time-consuming and subject to the expertise of interpreters.
 To automate this process and improve the accuracy of depth shift, this is where your skills in machine learning can make a significant difference.